 Scenario 2: Power output is low

-One reason could be hot spots, the accumulation of current and heat on a short-circuited cell, leading to reduced performance and fire.
-Thermal imagers can quickly identify hot spots.
+One reason could be hot spots, the accumulation of current and heat on a short-circuited cell, leading to reduced performance and possible fire.
+Thermal imagers like the Fluke Ti480 PRO Infrared Camera or the TiS75+ Thermal Camera can quickly identify hot spots.

-Ground faults are another, but they are harder to diagnose and require testing the voltage and current of each conductor and the equipment grounding conductor (EGC), which carries stray current to ground.
-If there is voltage and current on the EGC, it is an indication of a ground fault.
-Ground faults occur due to damaged conductor insulation, improper installation, pinched wires, and water, which can create an electrical connection between a conductor and the EGC.
+Ground faults are another, but they’re harder to diagnose and require testing the voltage and current of each conductor and the equipment grounding conductor (EGC), which carries stray current to ground.
+Voltage and current on the EGC indicate a ground fault.
+Ground faults can occur due to damaged conductor insulation, improper installation, pinched wires, and water, which can create an electrical connection between a conductor and the EGC.
 Find the source of the problem and replace the damaged wires or improve the conditions.

 Other reasons for low power output could be shading and poor tilt and compass direction (azimuth angle) for your location.
-Use a solar pathfinder to find any new sources of shading and remove, if possible.
-While it may not be feasible to change the tilt and compass direction of the array to point more directly at the sun, you should know the tilt and azimuth angles to establish a baseline for future reference.
+Use a solar pathfinder to find any new sources of shading and remove them, if possible.
+While it may not be feasible to change the tilt and compass direction of the array to point the panels more directly toward the sun, you should know the tilt and azimuth angles to establish a baseline for future reference.

 In large-scale PV systems, the power from a solar system goes through transformers after being inverted to step up the voltage, then to switchgear and medium voltage cables where decreased insulation resistance is a common issue.
 For medium and high voltage cables, use the Fluke 1555 FC 10 kV Insulation Tester, which can test up to 10,000 volts.